Fire and rescue services

 Greece has daily ATM withdrawal limits.
 However, they don't apply to most major foreign debit and credit cards.

-If you have Greek citizenship, you can only take up to 10,000 euros when leaving Greece.
+If you have Greek nationality, you can only take up to 10,000 euros when leaving Greece.

-Australian driver's licences are officially recognised as valid for use in Greece.
-If you plan on driving in Greece, you may not need an International Driving Permit.
+Australian driver's licences are officially recognised as valid for use (digital driver’s licences may not be accepted).
+If you plan on driving, you may not need an International Driving Permit.
 Contact the Greek Embassy or Consulate for more information on your licence type.

 Your licence must be valid for the type of vehicle you'll drive, including quad bikes, motorbikes, mopeds, motor scooters and other similar vehicles.